jprchlik/sigmoid_selector/README.md

 On that smoothed image I use the IDL procedure edge_dog (Difference of Gaussians) with a radius of 1. and 700./(2\*rebinv)-1 with 1 threshold, where the 700 comes from the pixel width of the image as long as the sigmoid long axis length is less than 350 pixels.
 If the long axis lengths is greater than 100 pixels, the widow length is twice the measure sigmoid length plus 250 pixels.
-From the edges of the edge_dog procedure I create an ROI object of whatever region is nearest to the sigmiods position at Tobs accounting for rotation.
+From the edges of the edge_dog procedure I create an ROI object of whatever region is nearest to the sigmoids position at Tobs accounting for rotation.
-That ROI objects is then used to measure the unsigned magnetic flux, positive magnetic flux, negative magnetic flux, and magnetic area under the sigmiod in the prepped image.
+That ROI objects is then used to measure the unsigned magnetic flux, positive magnetic flux, negative magnetic flux, and magnetic area under the sigmoid in the prepped image.

 Once the analysis finishes, the program writes a save file of the form: save,sig_id,out_id,obs_time,obs_qual,tot_ints,pos_ints,neg_ints,pix_area,tot_area,roi_save,phy_save,filename=full_dir+'/'+str_replace(sig_id,':','')+'.sav'